PLAYWRIGHTS’ GROUP

 New voices.
 New plays.

-Boston Court has a passion for new play development and 2024 is another exceptional year of the B/C Playwrights’ Group!
+Boston Court has a passion for new play development and 2026 is another exceptional year of the B/C Playwrights’ Group!

 The three playwrights were selected from our annual play submission window.
 Each play will be presented with a public workshop.
 More details to come soon!

-MEET THE PLAYWRIGHTS
+THE 2025/2026 PLAYWRIGHTS

 Agyeiwaa Asante (she/her) is a Ghanaian-American playwright and administrator from Maryland.
 Some of her full-length plays include, DAINTY (BOLD NYC’s 2020 Festival, Mosaic Theatre, Playwrights Realms Scratchpad series), AGAPE; or The Church Play (Cygnet’s Finish Line Commision, Round House’s Capital New Play Festival, Boston Court Pasadena’s Playwrights Group) and The Half-Sibling Play (Fire This Time Festival).
 She holds commissions for UMD’s NextNow Festival, Single Carrot Theatre and Round House Theatre.
 She is the 2020 recipient of The Bret Adams and Paul Reisch Foundation’s Ollie Award and a member of The Kilroys Web 2023 and The Playwrights Cohort at PlayPenn, Class of 2024-25.
 B.A. in Theatre from the University of Maryland, College Park.
 MFA in Playwriting at UC San Diego.